This post may contain affiliate links. Please read my disclaimer for more information.

 ● Are you an individual who might skip/forget to switch off your espresso machine while pulling the shots?

 ● If you want advanced automatic frothing, you might not enjoy semi-automatic machines.

 ● If you are always short on time or running for your chores, every automatic action is worth your penny because time is precious!

 Super-automatic espresso machines add functionality to your coffee set up by adding an inbuilt grinder with your machine.

 You don’t need a portafilter or tamping for these super-automatic espresso machines.
-These machines grind their own beans.
+Instead, these machines grind their own beans.

-You simply click the espresso/cappuccino (single/double) button and the machine starts functioning.
+You click the espresso/cappuccino (single/double) button, and the machine starts functioning.

 If you have a free budget and if you think this does seem like a healthy investment for you, then go for it!